 So, you’re considering starting an online business.
 If you’re like many other budding entrepreneurs, you’re on a budget.
-You definitely don’t want to spend more than necessary to get your business up and running, but you also want to make sure that you’re spending money on the right things so that you start seeing success quickly.
+You’re willing to spend money on the right things so that you can see success quickly, but you also don’t want to spend more money than necessary.
 Sound familiar?

 Today, I’ll take you through the 5 areas where I believe your startup money will be best spent.
 You’ll see how only $60/month can cover your basic online business startup costs.
 Depending on your type of business it may not cover everything, but at least you’ll know what’s truly essential and what isn’t.
 Ready to dive in?